Lembas-Modding-Team/pvp-mode/README.md

 The mod adds another command, "pvplist". "pvplist" displays a list of all players online, their status, and their distance to the command sender.
 The status can be one of the following: "ON", "OFF", "GM1", or "FLY".
 Only players with "ON" are capable of combat.
-Distances are approximated to the nearest 16 chunks.
+Distances are approximated to the nearest x blocks where x is a number determined in the configuration file (default is 64).

 Admins are able to toggle a player's status instantaneously with no warmup time by doing "pvp \<playername>"